IBM/fscrypt-multiuser/README.md

 sudo make install
 ```

-After installation, the unix password integration will be enabled by default.
+For Ubuntu, the unix password integration will be enabled by default after installation.
 It can be disabled by running `sudo pam-auth-update` and de-selecting this module.

 ### Build Options